raviumadi/biosonix/_posts/techniques/2023-09-07-How-To-Record-Bats.md

 This recording was taken in an orchard in the summer of 2021 in Southern Germany.

 You will notice a few things in this picture.
-1. Every click is followed by at least one echo - a stream of them, but it is invisible in waveform.
+1. Every click is followed by at least one echo - a stream of them, but it is invisible in the waveform plots.
 2. The clicks get more frequent as the sequence progresses, ending in very rapid calls - called a buzz phase—more on that in another post.

+### Things to Avoid while Recording

+1. Wind - protect your microphone from direct wind exposure.
+Use a Deadcat.
+2. Stay clear of walls and bug trees to reduce massive echoes.
+3. Take care to keep the gear dry.

 ## Looking at Data

 Open your .wav files in Sonic Visualise and press `g` on your keyboard.
 This brings up the spectrogram view.
 You can set the resolution and aspect ratio with the little turning wheel.
 You will see something like this:

 ![Bat Calls Spectrogram](/images/spectrogramBatCalls.png)

 That's the gist of it.
 Congratulations if you managed to get this far.
+You may start asking many questions about bat echolocation calls.

 Disclaimer: The products listed here are not sponsored.
 These are some of the tools I use in my research work.